 It is crucial to note that every bankruptcy case filed has its own period within which one should repay the debts.
 This period affects your chances of getting debt forgiveness if you file for a second case regardless of the type.
 The order with which you file the cases determines whether you get debt discharge or not.
 In the 2-4-6-8 rule explained above, you can see that the number of years one can wait until the next filing and to be eligible for forgiveness varies.
 Therefore, always take note of the order to increase the chances of getting your debts forgiven.

 What Happens If Bankruptcy Was Dismissed and Debts Not Forgiven

 Anybody can file bankruptcy cases as often as necessary.
 The 2-4-6-8 rule explained here can help you to understand how often you can file for bankruptcy.
-However, what happens if you had a prior case which was dismissed or one that is pending within 12 months?
+However, what happens if you had a prior case that was dismissed or one that is pending within 12 months?
 In the first instance, if you had one case dismissed within the last 12 months, there is a possibility to file a second case.
 Meanwhile, you will be eligible for only 30 days of the automatic stay in the second filing.
-However, the automatic stay ceases to exit after the 30 day period, and creditors can enforce collection of your possessions.
+However, the automatic stay ceases to exist after the 30 day period, and creditors can enforce the collection of your possessions.

-Another instance is when you have two cases which are pending or dismissed in the last 12 months.
+Another instance is when you have two cases that are pending or dismissed in the last 12 months.
 In this case, the law allows you to file another bankruptcy case, but you may run into problems with the automatic stay.
 Here, you have to ask the court to impose the automatic stay otherwise the creditor can proceed with possession of the property you own.

 Consider this example: